-Over the three-year course, you will develop into a competent and compassionate Therapeutic Radiographer through a combination of theoretical and clinical learning.
+Over this three-year BSc Radiography (Radiotherapy and Oncology) degree, you will develop into a competent and compassionate Therapeutic Radiographer through a combination of theoretical and clinical learning.

 Develop a firm foundation in the principles and practice of radiotherapy.
 Understand the human body with topics in anatomy, physiology and oncology.
 Get to grips with specialist radiotherapy equipment before undertaking your first clinical placement.

 The aim of the module is to provide you with the knowledge base to understand the processes involved in the development of cancer and the radiotherapy process from diagnosis through to treatment.

 This module aims to provide you with an in-depth knowledge of the anatomy, physiology and oncology of the cells and tissues, skeletal, haematological, lymphatic, endocrine and male and female reproductive systems.